adeluccar/fcc-show-the-local-weather/README.md

 ### License

-This project is licensed under the MIT Licens - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.